 The tax sale process begins when a property has outstanding taxes of two or more years, and the owner does not contact the Township of Springwater to make payment arrangements by the deadline included in the Tax Sale Pending letter.

-Property owners receive Farm Debt Notices and Bankruptcy Notices with 30 days to contact the Township for payment options.
+Property owners receive Farm Debt Notices and Bankruptcy Notices within 30 days to contact the Township for payment options.
 If the owner does not contact the Township by the end of those 30 days, a Tax Arrears Certificate is registered at the land registry office.

 Once a Tax Arrears Certificate is registered, the Township mails First Notices of the Tax Arrears Certificate to: